sourcesync/seemap2003/README.md

 If there is public internet, you can run these instructions.
 * Login to the admin account and connect a mac-mini to the public internet
 * Clone this repository to the home directory
-* cd into the "admin" folder and run the "./setup.sh" script
+* cd into the "seemap2023" folder and run the "./install.sh" script
 # It will indicate success at the end, otherwise consult the troubleshooting directions below

 ### Jetson NANO(s)

 * From the control laptop, "scp" the directory "seemapld20233/nano_workshop" to the "workshop" home directory of each NANO.
-* From the control laptop, login to each NANO and run the script "~/nan_workshop/setup.sh"
+* From the control laptop, login to each NANO and run the script "~/nano_workshop/setup.sh"
 * It will indicate success at the end, otherwise consult the troubleshooting directions below
 * Reboot the NANO